-The primary criticism is that all metanarratives are "narratives of domination and oppression, dressing up the realities of exploitive power in claims to divine authorization and universal benefit."
-The universalization of one's values is necessarily oppressive because it is a tidal wave of homogenization that sweeps away all local stories and eliminates freedom and diversity.
-Moreover, metanarratives are often violent in enforcing their claims and exploiting others for their own benefit.
-While this critique has been made primarily of modern stories of progress, it has been extended to the biblical story as well.
+The primary criticism is that all metanarratives are 'narratives of domination and oppression, dressing up the realities of exploitive power in claims to divine authorization and universal benefit.'51 The universalization of one's values is necessarily oppressive because it is a tidal wave of homogenization that sweeps away all local stories and eliminates freedom and diversity.52 Moreover, they are often violent in enforcing their claims and exploiting others for their own benefit.
+While this critique has been made primarily of modern stories of progress it has been extended to the biblical story as well.
 Can the Bible withstand such a critique?
-Can the Bible answer the charge of narrative imperialism in which "the church universalizes its own story, foists it on oth-
+Can the Bible answer the charge of narrative imperialism in which 'the church universalizes its own story, foists it on others, subjects others to it, suppresses their own stories and deprives them of the opportunity to write their own stories'?53